jooby-project/jooby/md/req.md

 });
 ```

-It is clear that an API like this should be avoided, but is a good example of parameter precedence.
+While clearly bad API design, this is a good example of how parameter precedence works.

 ### parameter type conversion